ghb24/NECI_STABLE/docs/pages/01_user_doc/03_calculation_inputs.md

 -   **fci-core**<br>
     Use all determinants to form the core space.
 A fully deterministic projection is therefore performed with this option.
+    This option requires information about spin(-projection) and spatial symmetry, so the keywords `sym` and `spin-restrict` are required.

 -   **read-core**<br>
     Use the determinants in the CORESPACE file to form the core space.
 A